jimmyangel/morinricardo/content/post/2022-10-21-oregon-watersheds.md

 ### Viewing watersheds

 Click on a spot within any of the turquoise polygons.
-In the example below, we show that the picked spot near Timothy Lake, connects 240,968 people through the Clackamas River watershed, which is highlighted in gray on the map.
+In the example below we show that the picked spot near Timothy Lake, connects 240,968 people through the Clackamas River watershed, which is highlighted in gray on the map.

-A disturbance near that particular spot could potentially impact the drinking water of Estacada, Clackamas, Milwaukie, Oregon City and Lake Oswego communities!
+A disturbance near that particular spot could potentially impact the drinking water of Estacada, Clackamas, Milwaukie, Oregon City and Lake Oswego!

 <p align="center">
 	<img src="/images/uploads/oregon-watersheds-spot.jpg"/>
 </p>

 By default, the list of communities is sorted by population in descending order.
 But it can also be shown in "downstream" order by clicking on the checkbox.
+The application will remember your selection the next time you come back using the same browser.

-Clicking on the community name (or the down arrow) displays more details about the water system for that community, and also highlights its entire watershed using a purple stripe pattern.
+Clicking on the community name (or the down arrow) displays more details about the water system for that community: Provider, Source, and Subbasin.
+The application also highlights the entire watershed for that community using a purple stripe pattern.

 <p align="center">
 	<img src="/images/uploads/oregon-watersheds-detail.jpg"/>